 Photography has given me many wonderful moments opportunities.
 The most amazing one of which has been to work in Africa.

-I now work in Africa on a regular basis, photographing the wonderful people and animals in this incredible country.
+I am now able to offer cultural and wildlife Safari's to Tanzania and Kenya.
+My tours have a strong emphasis on photographing the wonderful people and animals in this incredible country.

 Each year a selection of my favourite images are available as fine art prints, as well as a general print selection.